HB-952

 Plain Language

-In addition to consumer protection remedies, companion chatbots are classified as products subject to traditional product liability law.
-Operators and developers have an affirmative duty to ensure their chatbots do not injure or harm users.
-Both operators and developers may be held strictly liable for injuries, and individuals may bring product liability actions alleging design defect, manufacturing defect, or marketing defect.
-This is a significant expansion — it applies products liability doctrine (including strict liability) to AI conversational software, which is a novel legal classification.
+In addition to MCPA remedies, a chatbot is deemed a 'product' for product liability purposes.
+Operators and developers have an affirmative duty to ensure the chatbot does not injure or harm users, and may be held strictly liable for such injury or harm.
+Individuals may bring product liability actions alleging design defect, manufacturing defect, or marketing defect.
+This is a significant expansion — it applies traditional product liability doctrine (including strict liability without proof of negligence) to an AI chatbot.
+For product counsel, this means companion chatbot operators and developers face the same liability exposure as manufacturers of physical consumer products.

 Statutory Text